 The truth is that our own reactions to events and the things we tell ourselves about those events are most likely the cause.

-The better you become at disrupting those negative thoughts the happier you will be.
+The better you become at disrupting those unproductive thoughts, the happier you will be.

 We hope you enjoyed reading this article.
 For more information, don’t forget to download our three Positive CBT Exercises for free.

 - Crane, R. S., & Kuyken, W. (2013).
 The implementation of mindfulness-based cognitive therapy: Learning from the UK health service experience.
 Mindfulness, 4(3), 246-254.